 The increase in net cash provided by operating activities was primarily due to the collection of rent deferred from April and May of 2020 during the beginning of the COVID-19 pandemic.
-These rents were payable during the first quarter of 2021.
-In addition, our cash collections normalized in the second quarter of 2021 when compared to the second quarter of 2020, since the second quarter of 2020 had uncollected and deferred contractual rents as a result of COVID-19.
+These rents were payable during 2021, the majority of which was due in the first quarter of 2021.
+In addition, our cash collections normalized during 2021, whereas the second and third quarters of 2020 had uncollected and deferred contractual rents as a result of COVID-19.